-I love the pairing with this couscous, which is studded with pomegranate, dates, nuts, and fresh mint.
-The recipe might seem like a bit of an undertaking, and has a lot of ingredients - but it’s not complicated, and is well worth the small effort.
+I love it paired with this couscous, which is studded with pomegranate, dates, nuts, and fresh mint.
+The recipe might seem like a bit of an undertaking, and has a lot of ingredients- but it’s not complicated, and is well worth the small effort.
 Good extras which also go well with this include flatbreads and tzatziki-style soy yoghurt dips.
 Followed by a pot of fresh mint tea, this makes for a really delicious Moroccan-style feast.

 Preparation time: 2 hours

 2 aubergine (around 600g), sliced (I like to cut mine lengthways and on a bias)

 2 tbsp ground ginger

 3 tsp ground cinnamon